Ryan Seacrest denies inappropriate behaviour towards stylist

-Ryan Seacrest is disputing an allegation that he engaged in inappropriate behavior with an employee at E!
+Ryan Seacrest is disputing an allegation that he engaged in inappropriate behaviour with an employee at E!
 News nearly a decade ago.

 In a statement Friday, Seacrest says his former wardrobe stylist made the complaint.
 Seacrest isn't releasing details of the allegation but says he's "truly sorry" if he made her feel "anything but respected."